yalue/seeker_fs/README.md

 func main() {
     // ...

-    // Assume that zipFile1 and zipFile2 are two zip files that have been
+    // Assume that zipFile is a zip file that has been opened using os.Open,
-    // opened using os.Open(...).
-    zipFS, _ := zip.NewReader(zipFile1, file1Size)
+    // and that fileSize is its size. zipFS, _ := zip.NewReader(zipFile, fileSize)

     // Create a SeekerFS in-memory.
     buffer := seeker_fs.NewSeekableBuffer()